On the Complexity of the Two-Stage Majoritarian Rule: Strategic Problems

-As~$p$ wins $(C, V)$,~$p$ is not beaten by any of her predecessors, and each successor~$c\in C\setminus \{p\}$ of~$p$ is beaten by at least one of~$c$'s predecessors.
-If there exists $c\in D$ which is before~$p$ in the agenda and beats~$p$, we conclude that~$I$ is a {\yesins} because~$p$ does not win $(C\cup \{c\}, V)$.
-Additionally, if there exists $c\in D$ so that~$p\rhd c$, and~$c$ is not beaten by any of her predecessors in~$C$, we also conclude that~$I$ is a {\yesins}, since~$p$ does not win $(C\cup \{c\}, V)$.
-If neither of the two cases occurs, then no matter which unregistered candidates are added,~$p$ remains the winner.
-Therefore, in this case, we conclude that~$I$ is a {\noins}. \end{proof}
+Since~$p$ wins $(C, V)$, it is not beaten by any of its predecessors from~$C$ in the agenda~$\rhd$, and each successor~$c \in C \setminus \{p\}$ is beaten by at least one of its own predecessors.
+If~$p$ has a predecessor $c \in D$ such that~$c$ beats~$p$, we conclude that~$I$ is a {\yesins}, because~$p$ would not win $(C \cup \{c\}, V)$.
+This step can be implemented in time $\bigo{n\cdot \abs{D}}=\bigo{n\cdot m}$.
+Additionally, if~$p$ has a successor $c \in D$ in~$\rhd$ unbeaten by any of its predecessors in~$C$, then~$I$ is also a {\yesins}.
+This check also runs in time~$\bigo{n \cdot m}$.
+If neither of the conditions holds, then~$p$ remains the winner regardless of which subset of~$D$ is added, and we return ``\no''. \end{proof}